 10.1.6 Temporary Service Connection.
 A temporary service connection may be installed for use over a period of time not exceeding six (6) months.
 For each such connection, an application shall be filed in accordance with the provisions of Section 4.2 of these Rules and Regulations.
-Rates to be charged for water used from such connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B. The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2.
+Rates to be charged for water used from such connection shall be in accordance with "Temporary Construction Service" contained in Exhibit B, Schedule of Rates and Charges.
+The user of a temporary recycled water service shall designate an "Onsite Recycled Water Supervisor" in accordance with the requirements of Section 6.2.2.